ibexa/documentation-developer/docs/guide/personalization/personalization.md

 # Personalization

-eZ Personalization is a service for offering personalized recommendations to visitors to your website.
+Ibexa Personalization is a service for offering personalized recommendations to visitors to your website.
 It can be used to serve targeted content to users based on their preferences and behavior.

-eZ Personalization can be used both by publishers (to serve personalized content and track its consumption), and in e-commerce (to recommend other products to purchase).
+Ibexa Personalization can be used both by publishers (to serve personalized content and track its consumption), and in e-commerce (to recommend other products to purchase).

 ## Benefits